Explore Career Interests and Goals

 U.S. Bureau of Labor Statistics resources

-- Career Guide to Industries (CGI)—research occupations by different industries and get information regarding training and advancement, earnings, expected job prospects and working conditions.
+- Industries at a Glance—research occupations by different industries and get information regarding training and advancement, earnings, expected job prospects and working conditions.

 - Occupational Outlook Handbook (OOH)—search by specific careers and view information regarding training, education, earnings, expected job outlook, working conditions and day-to-day responsibilities for different occupations.
 OOH is revised every two years.